Nominations Period

 There are very few mandatory events which occur during the election campaign period, you will be informed about these events in advance.

-- Director of Communications & Internal
+- Director of Student Experience

-- Director of Operations
+- Director of Education & Equity

 To be nominated for these positions you must file a nomination form before the deadline for nominations.
 The nomination form will become available closer to the start of the election cycle.